CLICK HERE FOR ONLINE JOINING FORM

-Please note that if you are involved in lobbying, it is a condition of CIPR membership that you sign up to the UK Lobbying Register (UKLR).
-There is no addtional charge for this registration, but the process is separate from your membership application.
+If you are involved in lobbying, it is a condition of CIPR membership that you sign up to the UK Lobbying Register (UKLR).
+There is no addItional charge for this registration.

 - Affiliate, Associate (ACIPR) or Member (MCIPR)